B2B Demand Generation Glossary

 Marketing Operations

 Marketing operations is the function responsible for campaign execution, technology management, data quality, and performance measurement within marketing.
-MOps teams manage marketing automation platforms, lead routing, attribution modeling, and campaign reporting.
-Strong MOps capabilities are essential for scaling demand generation efforts without losing lead quality.
+MOps teams handle marketing automation platforms, lead routing, attribution modeling, and campaign reporting.
+Strong MOps capabilities are essential for scaling demand generation without letting lead quality quietly collapse under the volume.

 Related Terms: Revenue Operations, Marketing Qualified Lead, Cost Per Acquisition